Davi1544/SimpleTerrainGenerator/idea.md

 # Use

-Given two positive integers M and N, an M by N tiles terrain image will be produced
+Given two positive integers M and N, an M by N tiles terrain image will be produced (M lines and N columns)